getmakerlog/roadmap/README.md

 All cards in the board will be converted to issues, where the community is welcome to talk about the feature in depth with everyone else to give feedback or guidance.

+### Labels

+Labels will give more metadata about what the task is about.
+As needed more labels will be created but for now, here's what existing labels mean:

+- `existing`: This feature exists already on the current Makerlog.

 ## Discussions

 Currently discussions have been enabled for this repository, so please feel free to utilize the sections: https://github.com/getmakerlog/roadmap/discussions